MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 You should also pass `allowSignInPrompt: true` in the options parameter of `getAuthToken()`.

 > [!NOTE]
-> To avoid errors, such as `Teams SDK Error: resourceDisabled`, ensure that application ID URI is configured properly in Azure AD app registration and in your Teams client.
+> To avoid errors, such as `Teams SDK Error: resourceDisabled`, ensure that application ID URI is configured properly in Azure AD app registration and in your Teams Client.
 > For more information on application ID URI, please see [To expose an API](/tabs/how-to/authentication/tab-sso-register-aad.md#to-expose-an-api).

 ### Teams mobile client